castorini/pygaggle/docs/experiments-robust04-monot5-gpu.md

 ndcg_cut_20           	all	0.5578
 ```

+Note: These results are slightly higher than the ones obtained with TPUs, probably because we used a more recent version of spacy ('3.0.6' instead of '2.2.4').

 If you were able to replicate these results, please submit a PR adding to the replication log.
 Please mention in your PR if you note any differences.

 ## Replication Log